Businessman and philanthropist Raymond Perelman dies at 101

-PHILADELPHIA (AP) — A businessman who built a fortune buying and selling factories and became one of the Philadelphia region’s greatest philanthropists has died.
-Raymond Perelman was 101.
+PHILADELPHIA (AP) — Raymond Perelman, a businessman who built a fortune buying and selling factories and became one of the Philadelphia region’s greatest philanthropists, has died.
+He was 101.

-Perelman’s son Ronald Perelman says in a statement that his father died Monday night.
+He died Monday night, his son Ronald Perelman said in a statement.

 In 2011, Perelman donated $225 million to the University of Pennsylvania medical school, which was renamed the Raymond and Ruth Perelman School of Medicine.
-Penn says the money sped up research, increased student aid and helped recruit faculty members.
+The money sped up research, increased student aid and helped recruit faculty members, Penn has said.

 Other gifts include $15 million to what is now the Philadelphia Museum of Art’s Ruth and Raymond G. Perelman Building; $6 million to the Center for Jewish Life at Drexel University; $5 million for the Raymond G. Perelman Plaza at Drexel; and $5 million for the Perelman Theater at the Kimmel Center for the Performing Arts.